beynar/svelte-rpc/README.md

 - Simpler api (no .mutate, .query) just call the procedure itself
 - Works with [Valibot](https://github.com/fabian-hiller/valibot) and [Zod](https://github.com/colinhacks/zod).
 - Ability to handle file uploads
-- Handle Map and Set
+- Use ampliform to handle Map and Set URL Date BigInt File Infinity -Infinity NaN and RegExp
 - Type safe streamed response
-- Type safe file download
 - Very tiny, client and server are both under 2kb gzipped
 - Can set and delete cookies inside the procedures
 - Simple to implement: a hook, a router and a client that infer its type from the router